zulip/zulip/help/add-a-custom-linkifier.md

 {end_tabs}

-### Reorder linkifiers
+## Reorder linkifiers

-Linkifiers are processed in order, and will not apply to text that already is linkified.
-One can thus configure multiple linkifiers with overlapping syntax, and only the first one whose regular expression matches a given part of a message will take effect.
+Linkifiers are processed in order, and will not apply to text that is already linkified.
+You can therefore choose which linkifiers to prioritize when more than one linkifier applies.
 See the [overlapping patterns section](#overlapping-patterns) for examples.

 {start_tabs}

 {settings_tab|linkifier-settings}

-1. Under **Linkifiers**, click and drag existing linkifiers into the desired order.
+1. Under **Linkifiers**, click and drag the vertical dots to reorder the list of linkifiers.

 {end_tabs}